kongondo/MenuBuilder/README.md

 * ProcessMenuBuilder: for creating menus in the ProcessWire Admin
 * MarkupMenuBuilder: for displaying menus in the frontend (unstyled, unordered list by default)

-1.Install the module from within the ProcessWire admin or download the module and copy the file contents to **/site/modules/MenuBuilder/**
+1. Install the module from within the ProcessWire admin or download the module and copy the file contents to **/site/modules/MenuBuilder/**
-2.In Admin, click Modules > check for new modules 3.Click install ProcessMenuBuilder.
-The module will automatically install MarkupMenuBuilder 4.Go to Setup > Menu Builder and start creating your menus
+2. In Admin, click Modules > check for new modules
+3. Click install ProcessMenuBuilder.
+The module will automatically install MarkupMenuBuilder
+4. Go to Setup > Menu Builder and start creating your menus

 ##Note